-Bentley & Langley (in press) developed an age structured simulation model for SNA 7 as model for the evaluation of potential management procedures for the fishery.
-The model was implemented in the Stock Synthesis software (Methot 2005).
-The formulation of the model was similar to the SNA 7 stock assessment model previously implemented by Harley and Gilbert (2000).
+The recent development of the time-series of CPUE indices from the SNA7 trawl fishery has enabled the implementation of a new assessment model.
+The model was implemented in the Stock Synthesis software (Methot & Wetzell 2013).
+The formulation of the model was similar to the SNA 7 stock assessment model previously implemented by Harley & Gilbert (2000).
 Many of the historical data sets included in the operating model were sourced directly from Harley & Gilbert (2000) rather than the original source materials.
-A number of additional data sets were also incorporated in the current analysis and these are described in more detail below.
+A number of additional data sets were also incorporated in the current analysis, as follows.